LLNL/scr/doc/rst/users/config.rst

 It is necessary that one descriptor has an interval of 1.
 This key is optional, and it defaults to 1 if not specified.
-The :code:`GROUP` key lists the failure group, i.e., the name of the group of processes likely to fail.
+The :code:`GROUP` key lists the failure group, i.e., the name of the group of processes that are likely to fail at the same time.
 This key is optional, and it defaults to the value of the :code:`SCR_GROUP` parameter if not specified.
 The :code:`STORE` key specifies the directory in which to cache the checkpoint.